DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/projects/atmos.md

 For this project, you will create a Dolby Atmos mix in Logic Pro X. You have two options for source material:

 1. [Aiguille Rouge – Bebe Grand](https://cambridge-mt.com/ms/mtk/#BabeGrand)
+   1. Or pick a similarly difficult multitrack of your choice.
 2. [The Film Lambs](https://dakotastateuniversity-my.sharepoint.com/:u:/g/personal/tate_carson_dsu_edu/EcGU4cdZ10ZNiSfQi1nFA9MBwZY9WMR_pZnY7I5Nv0VkFg?e=NOo8Rt)